mgreen1092/stock-series-app/src/README.md

 Error: API allowed 5 calls/minute which prevented accessing data to render the graph.
 Resolution: I used a different API that had the same data to render on the graph.
 The data was also formatted in a way that was easier to access for the graph.

-Error: Graph not adjusting for certain company high/low values
+Error: Graph not adjusting for certain company high/low values on the y-axis.
-Resolution:
+Resolution: I needed to add a domain and used Math.random() to get a whole number.

 Error: Date of news article is in the incorrect format.
 Resolution:

+Error: Some stocks/companies don't have news articles available in the data.
+Resolution: Make a conditional to display only if there is data for the specific stock/company.